 I shiver, then cough in my hand to disguise it.
 My poor girl is a living ghost.
 Maybe just a few days out of the month, or in the worst cases most of the days out of any given week.
 Back when I was roaming the afterlife, I envied every single living person, because they didn’t need to experience what true meaninglessness and hopelessness feel like, but getting a taste of those while you still breathe… If someone had designed this universe, I would punch him in the face.

-“Alazne, I’ll tell you something similar to what I said back when we went to the amusement park: just relax and enjoy yourself to whatever extent you are able to.
+“Alazne, I’ll tell you something similar to what I said back when we visited the amusement park: just relax and enjoy yourself to whatever extent you are able.
 You don’t have to justify yourself to anybody.
 When we get home, you can go to sleep if you want, extra warm if you need it, and tomorrow you’ll wake up without an alarm.”

 Alazne smiles crookedly, and nods.